covcom/304CEM/05 Building APIs/README.md

 Before starting this worksheet you should update the node installation to the latest version.
 Instructions can be found in the previous worksheet (04 Introduction to NodeJS).

 1. use the **terminal** to navigate to the `todo` directory and install the module dependencies using `npm install`.
 This will install the [restify](http://restify.com/), [xmlbuilder](https://github.com/oozcitak/xmlbuilder-js) and [csprng](https://www.npmjs.com/package/csprng) modules.
 Take a few moments to read through their documentation.
-2. make your API **public** by clicking on the **share** button in the top-right corner of the cloud 9 window.
-Make sure you make the _application_ public by checking the **Application: Public** checkbox.
+2. start the API in CodeAnywhere by running the routes file `node index.js`.
-2. open `index.js` then click on the **Run** button in the cloud 9 toolbar to run the nodejs script and run it in a preview tab.
+3. right-click on the _container_ title in the left sidebar and choose **info**.
-3. launch **Chrome** and install the **Postman** REST plugin.
+4. locate and copy the public URL of your container.
+It will look something like this: `http://preview.xxx.box.codeanywhere.com/`.
-4. use *Postman* to access the API root URL, the format will be similar to `https://project-username.c9.io` where *project* is your Cloud 9 project and *username* is your Cloud 9 username.
-You should be able to copy and paste this from the Cloud 9 preview tab.
+5. install and open the Google Chrome Postman plugin and paste in the url you just copied.
+Remove the trailing `/` and add the port number to the end so your url looks like this: `http://preview.xxx.box.codeanywhere.com:8080`.
+Click on the **Send** button.
-5. now try the `https://project-username.c9.io/lists` URL.
+6. now try the `http://preview.xxx.box.codeanywhere.com:8080/lists` URL.
 Why does it return the same result (study `index.js` carefully).
 6. each request returns a [response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Response_codes) that indicates its success or failure.
 Look up the response code to find out more.
 7. the response also includes a **body** which contains any data returned from the API.
 Notice that the data is returned in **JSON** format.
 The data returned is known as its **representation**.